-13.1 Many of the existing core concepts under the current law are reflected in the GDPR.
-Familiar concepts of personal data, data controllers and data processors are broadly similar in the current law and the GDPR.
-Currently there is a very broad definition of 'processing' and this captures the retrieval, management, transmission, destruction and retention of personal data.
-This will continue to be the case under the GDPR.
+13.1 Many of the existing core concepts under the previous law are reflected in the GDPR.
+Familiar concepts of personal data, data controllers and data processors are broadly similar in previous law and the GDPR. under the DPA 1998 there was a very broad definition of 'processing' and this captures the retrieval, management, transmission, destruction and retention of personal data.
+This continues to be the case under the GDPR.

-Organisations which are not in the European Economic Area ("EEA") will still have to comply with the CDRR Non EEA organisations that operations the operations the operations that operations the operations that operations the operations the with the GDPR.
+Organisations which are not in the European Economic Area ("EEA") will still have to comply with the GDPR.
 Non-EEA organisations that operate in the EEA with EEA data subjects' personal data should designate a representative in the EEA, as a point of contact for supervisory authorities (who are responsible for ensuring compliance with the GDPR) and data subjects.
 In the UK the supervisory authority is the ICO.